-As can be seen, municipal plant 6 operates at 75% of its capacity, while the rest of the plants work at an average of 35.44% of their design capacity, treating only 39.65l/s when they could treat 111.86l/s.
+As can be seen, municipal plant 6 operates at 75% of its capacity, while the rest of the plants work at an average of 35.44% of their design capacity, treating only 39.65 l/seconds when they could treat 111.86 l/seconds.
 Since great quantities of wastewater can be treated with the same infrastructure, without the investment in new treatment plants, this can be seen as an opportunity area that can help to improve the system's performance.

 Two strategies were evaluated to improve the performance of the system.
-The first one considers the operation of the treatment plants at their current operation capacity, that is 339.65l/s, and the reduction of leaks in the distribution network from 43% to 25%.
-The second strategy considers the operation of the existing treatment plants at their design capacity, 511.86 l/s, a leak reduction program to decrease the non accounted water from 43% to 25%, and the construction of new additional water treatment plants to increase the treatment capacity in the city to 100%.
+The first one considers the operation of the treatment plants at their current operation capacity, that is 339.65 l/seconds, and the reduction of leaks in the distribution network from

+43% to 25%.
+The second strategy considers the operation of the existing treatment plants at their design capacity, 511.86 l/seconds, a leak reduction program to decrease the non-accounted water from 43% to 25%, and the construction of new additional water treatment plants to increase the treatment capacity in the city to 100%.
 The second strategy was designed to improve the water quality in the receiving body according to the NOM-001-ECOL-1996 official standard, in this case the Apatlaco river.

-4.3.1 Results for the first strategy
+4.3.1.
+Results for the first strategy

 This strategy reduces Cuernavaca city water distribution network leaks from 43% to 25%.
-The waste water treatment plants operation maintain their current levels, that is, $339.65 \ l/s$ .
-Urban and public water demand is covered with $3,003 \ l/s$ from wells, springs and water wheels, but $1,291.6 \ l/s$ , that is, 43% of this demand is lost through domiciliary and network leaks (see Figure 10).
+The waste water treatment plants operation maintain their current levels, that is, 339.65 l/seconds.
+Urban and public water demand is covered with 3003 l/seconds from wells, springs and water wheels, but 1291.6 l/seconds, that is, 43% of this demand is lost through domiciliary and network leaks (see Fig. 10).

-Results are presented in Figure 11.
+Results are presented in Fig. 11.
 The main change in the operation of the water distribution network in Cuernavaca found by MDQL is to supply water for agriculture from three different sources: the mayor quantity from the wastewater treatment plants, followed by the freshwater and a minor quantity of wastewater from the urban and public sector.
 This operation guarantees acceptable levels of contaminant according to standards.
 The main water savings is obtained from the freshwater that is no longer supplied to agriculture.
-The results can be analyzed from two perspectives: a) increment of the irrigated area since there is an increment of water availability in the region, and b) reduction of freshwater sources exploitation with a benefit to the environment.
+The results can be analyzed from two perspectives: (a) increment of the irrigated area since there is an increment of water availability in the region, and (b) reduction of freshwater sources exploitation with a benefit to the environment.

-Analyzing the left most solution in Figure 11, which is shown in Figure 12, it can be seen that the total demanded freshwater flow-rate by the system is $2,752.6\ l/s$ , representing a decrement of approximately $24.87\ \%$ (see Figure 10), that is, $911.57\ l/s$ of the amount of water taken from the sources.
-As previously mentioned, the main change is in agriculture, for which water demand flow-rate could be satisfied with $339.65\ l/s$ taken from wastewater treatment plants, $9,96\ l/s$ with wastewater from the urban and public sector, and $234.15\ l/s$ with fresh water taken from springs in the city.
+Analyzing the left most solution in Fig. 11, which is shown in Fig. 12, it can be seen that the total demanded freshwater flow-rate by the system is 2752.6 l/seconds, representing a decrement of approximately 24.87% (see Fig. 10), that is, 911.57 l/seconds of the amount of water taken from the sources.
+As previously mentioned, the main change is in agriculture, for which water demand flow-rate could be satisfied with 339.65 l/seconds taken from wastewater treatment plants, 996 l/seconds with wastewater from the urban and public sector, and 234.15 l/ seconds with fresh water taken from springs in the city.

-This savings in freshwater can be used to increase the irrigated surface in about 511 ha of corn, 1,080 ha of beans, 219 ha of sugar cane, or 859 ha of onion, considering irrigation depths of 74, 35, 172, and 44 cm respectively.
+This savings in freshwater can be used to increase the irrigated surface in about 511 ha of corn, 1,080 ha of beans, 219 ha of sugar cane, or 859 ha of onion, considering irrigation depths of 74, 35, 172, and 44 cm, respectively.